 I had always wanted a water birth myself, but the hospital that delivered my daughter didn’t have a birthing tub.
 My second and third pregnancies ended with C-Sections, so I was excited and so happy for her that she got to experience such a wonderful and natural birth—with no need for a painful episiotomy!

 After he was born, she was allowed to hold and nurse him right away.
 She held him close and they were able to bond for at least 30 minutes.
 When I had my children, I had maybe five minutes of them on my chest before they were whisked away by hurried nurses for tests and measurements.
-The midwives still get all of the same information, but it wasn’t so hurried and they were much more calm about it.
+The midwives still get all of the same information, but it wasn’t so hurried and they were much calmer about it.
 The most important thing to them is that mom and baby have plenty of time to snuggle and nurse.

 The midwives were incredibly knowledgeable.
 They were able to tell, just by the sounds she made and how she was breathing, what stage of labor she was in.
 They explained everything as it happened so that she could fully understand what was going on and what stage she was in.
 For instance, that the sharp labor pains happen while the cervix is flattening out and once those pains subside you will get the urge to push.
-And, often times, you’ll enjoy a little break in between the sharpness leaving and when you feel the urge to push!
+And, oftentimes, you’ll enjoy a little break in between the sharpness leaving and when you feel the urge to push!
 Because of this knowledge, they didn’t have to constantly check her to see how dilated she was—which is something I experienced quite regularly.
 They simply asked if it was still sharp in the lower, front, or center portion of her abdomen.
 I think they only physically checked her progress three times in the entire 11 hours she labored at their office.

 All in all, I must say that I was both grateful and very impressed at the knowledge, ability, and patience of the midwives!

-I know many people who wonder if they should have a hospital birth or a home birth with a midwife.
+I know many people who wonder if they should have a hospital birth or home birth with a midwife.
 I have to say, after my own experiences and being present for our daughter’s experience, the midwife route is definitely one that involves a very patient and caring delivery staff, and you have a lot more involvement and control when it comes to the birth of your baby!

 For many women, the desire to have a midwife-led birth is often overshadowed by the fear of “doing it alone, or at home.”
 The good news is you CAN have it both ways!
 For women who want both a hospital and a midwife, many midwives are also allowed to deliver at a hospital now!

-None of what I have shared is to say that having an ObGyn and a hospital birth is a bad thing.
+None of what I have shared is to say that having an ObGyn and hospital birth is a bad thing.
 I know many women who have experienced wonderful hospital births with their doctors.
-My experiences come from 9 to 25 years ago and certainly things have changed.
+My experiences come from 9 to 25 years ago and certainly, things have changed.
 Every woman needs to choose what is best for her and her baby for each individual pregnancy.